 According to the landscape ground level plan, the proposal does not include any street trees in the setback zone along Mitchell Street Plaza.
 Instead, the setback zone incorporates hard paving.
 The introduction of trees is envisaged in order to create "green streets' as envisaged in the 2036 Plan.
-Council has encouraged densifying
+Council has encouraged densifying biophilia in the Mitchell Street Plaza, in particular on the western side of the subject site (601 Pacific Highway) frontage through the introduction of deep soil planting in the 5m setback zone.

-Council Comment Applicant Response
+Council Comment

 In addition, the proposed basement levels are built to the boundary along Mitchell Plaza without a 5m setback.
-This arrangement will limit the opportunities for street trees in the setback zone. biophilia in the Mitchell Street Plaza, in particular on the western side of the subject site (601 Pacific Highway) frontage through the introduction of deep soil planting in the 5m setback zone.
+This arrangement will limit the opportunities for street trees in the setback zone.